House Speaker Nancy Pelosi tests positive for COVID-19 - NewsBreak

 Pelosi was scheduled to lead a congressional delegation to Asia during Congress's two-week recess, which is set to begin Friday.
 But Hamill said the trip will be postponed.

-She is one of the latest high-profile Washington figures to test positive for the virus this week, joining Attorney General Merrick Garland and Commerce Secretary Gina Raimondo, among others.
+She is the latest high-profile Washington figure to test positive for the virus this week, joining Attorney General Merrick Garland and Commerce Secretary Gina Raimondo, among others.
 The two Cabinet members, as well as Democratic Reps.
 Adam Schiff of California and Joaquin Castro of Texas, who also contracted COVID-19 this week, attended the annual Gridiron Club dinner in Washington on Saturday.

 Pelosi did not attend the gathering, according to The Washington Post .